Kotelniki

 Kotelniki (Котельники) is a town of Moscow Oblast, Russia, located 22 km southeast of the center of Moscow.
 Population:

 History

 The village of Kotelniki was first mentioned in the 17th century and belonged to Golitsyns in the 19th century.
 It was granted town status in 2004.

 On August 20, 2021, Russian security forces raided a mosque in the region and arrested up to 600 people.
 They were released later without any explanation as to the cause for the raid.
 Non-Russian Muslims were released after their DNA was collected.

-On July 7, 2023, an anti-Ukrainian far-right Russian telegram channel spoke out against the presence of Muslims prayer houses in the area leading to security forces raiding a prayer house on the pretext of finding illegal immigrants.
+On July 7, 2023, an anti-Ukrainian far-right Russian Community telegram channel spoke out against the presence of Muslims prayer houses in the area leading to security forces raiding a prayer house on the pretext of finding illegal immigrants.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Kotelniki Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Kotelniki Town Under Oblast Jurisdiction is incorporated as Kotelniki Urban Okrug.